empty-Shadow/OBS-CaptureCard-Emulator/README.md

 Congratulation now you have a free NDI Based Capturecard without a new overpriced Capturecard Hardware.
 Have fun on your twitch / tube ... stream
-Best regards and leave a like on twitch empty_shadow
+Best regards and leave a follow on twitch empty_shadow